 Marijuana use disorder is a common phenomenon across the USA.
+In simple terms, it describes an individual who has developed cannabis dependence.
 It often occurs in association with other substance use disorders, mental health problems, and behavioral issues.

 It affects around twice as many males as females, tending to peak in the late teens or early 20s.
 Most people find that their cannabis addiction lasts approximately 3–4 years.